LaurentRDC/personal-website/static/about.md

 ---

 ## Currently
 I am a Ph.D. candidate in the [Physics department](http://www.physics.mcgill.ca) at McGill University.
 I work in a small team led by Bradley J. Siwick at the forefront of ultrafast condensed matter physics.
-Our main tool is a RF-compressed ultrafast electron diffractometer.
+Our main tool is a microwave-compressed ultrafast electron diffractometer.
 You can learn more about our team on our [group website](http://www.physics.mcgill.ca/siwicklab/index.html).

 ## Education

 * 2016-2021 (expected) | __McGill University__ | Ph.D.
 Physics

     Doctoral advisor: Bradley J. Siwick

+    Dissertation (upcoming): Ultrafast energy flow across the Brillouin zone in two-dimensional materials.

     <p></p>